 Stop here for a coffee at Macy’s European Cafe!

-If you’re up for a bit of detour, you can drive up the Snowbowl area to get a nice view of Flagstaff’s tallest mountain, Humphreys Peak, and the San Francisco Peaks!
-If you’re interested, you can read my write up on things to do in Flagstaff.
+Wanderer Tip: If you’re up for a bit of detour, you can drive up the Snowbowl area to get a nice view of Flagstaff’s tallest mountain, Humphreys Peak, and the San Francisco Peaks!

 Evening

-P.S.: I also recommend that you check out my guide on the best Old Town Scottsdale happy hours for when you arrive in the city!
+Make sure you hit up the best Old Town Scottsdale happy hours when you arrive in the city!

 This is an optional day, but you can explore a bit before leaving while you’re back in the Phoenix area!